The Eras Tour: Production

 The Eras Tour was produced by Swift's in-house tour production company, Taylor Swift Touring.
 The company hired around 90 trucks to haul staging, costumes and other equipment for the shows.
 Canadian production designer Ethan Tobman served as the tour's creative director.
-The Wall Street Journal stated, the tour is one of the most expensive and "technically ambitious" productions of the 21st century.
+The Wall Street Journal stated the tour was one of the most expensive and "technically ambitious" productions of the 21st century.
 Interior design magazine Architectural Digest named the tour Swift's "most ambitious" set design and praised its worldbuilding.

 Stage and lighting

 The production consists of light beams, smoke machines, confetti shooters, coordinated serial lights, pyrotechnics, and hydraulic platforms.
 The middle stage has mobile blocks that form different shapes of elevated platform throughout the show.

-The Eras Tour staging is expansive, made of digital displays.
-It consists of three separate stages connected by a broad ramp: a main stage with a giant, curved widescreen; a rhombic middle stage; and a rectangular stage that along with the ramp forms a T-shape at the middle of the floor.
-The stages feature various visuals and effects throughout the show.
-The tour's concept centers on worldbuilding, featuring a diverse set of props and performing styles to convey the varying moods and aesthetics of Swift's albums.
+The Eras Tour staging was expansive, made of digital displays.
+It consisted of three separate stages connected by a broad ramp: a main stage with a giant, curved widescreen, a rhombic middle stage, and a rectangular stage that along with the ramp forms a T-shape at the middle of the floor.
+The stages featured various visuals and effects throughout the show.
+The tour's concept centered on worldbuilding, featuring a diverse set of props and performing styles to convey the varying moods and aesthetics of Swift's albums.

-The staging is equipped with an in-built "hyperactive" hydraulic platform, with the main and middle stages having mobile blocks that manually rise from the center to form platforms of different shapes, and another car-like platform that is moved on the middle stage, driven by an operator seated within the platform but concealed from the audience.
+The staging was equipped with an in-built "hyperactive" hydraulic platform, with the main and middle stages having mobile blocks that manually rose from the center to form platforms of different shapes, and another car-like platform that was moved on the middle stage, driven by an operator seated within the platform but concealed from the audience.
 The tour's "massive" production is heavily inspired by Broadway theatre.
 It was described as a 4D cognitive experience, featuring pyrotechnics, laser lights, smoke machines, fire cannons, indoor fireworks, PixMob LED bracelets, and image projection technology, such as projection mapping.